-Many couples find themselves second guessing every decision from flower arrangements, menus, or just asking yourself if you are ready to be married.
+Many couples find themselves second-guessing every decision from flower arrangements, menus, or just asking themselves if they are ready to be married.
 This is completely normal, so take a deep breath and realize you are experiencing a manifestation of pre-wedding jitters and stress.
-Often, experiencing feelings of doubt aren’t a rebellion against your partner, decorations, or the festivities, but are a natural process.
+Often, experiencing feelings of doubt isn’t a rebellion against your partner, decorations, or the festivities, but is a natural process.

 It’s no secret weddings can be high-stress situations and are notorious for causing anxiety or worry to surface.
 After all, there is a lot of pressure for everything to be just right.
 Each couple faces stress, whether it is family drama or finances.

 Even at a time to celebrate love, you might experience anger.
 These feelings catch many couples off guard.
 Far too often, whether they are family or friendships, relationships strain under the pressure of a wedding.
 It’s not uncommon to see disagreements, arguments, hurt feelings, resentment, and broken promises erupt on the days leading up to the wedding or even right before you walk down the aisle.